Disadvantages of Garden Eggs Excessive Consumption

 It is a member of the nightshade family of plants and is used in a wide range of cuisines worldwide.

-There are numerous variations that differ in size and color.
+Numerous variations differ in size and color.
 Garden eggs may offer a variety of health benefits in addition to giving food a unique texture and mild flavor.

 Dietary Value of a Garden Egg ~ Nutritional Value of Garden Egg